 The above image shows Venus transiting the sun as seen from the top of West Kennet Long Barrow after sunrise on 6th June 2012.
-Although I managed to capture a full minute of this on a handheld HD video camera on a cloudy day it did take me 22 minutes focussed on a bright patch of the sky to get it.
+Although I managed to capture a full minute of this on a handheld HD video camera on a cloudy day, it did take me 22 minutes focussed on a bright patch of the sky to get it.

 We do not really have surviving evidence from Pythagoras of how exactly his planetary geometry connected up with musical harmonies but the nature of the belief is described and the idea seems to have survived for a very long time.
-Among all the later mystical allusions to this idea however it is very difficult to find any credible geometry which shows how it works.
+Among all the later mystical allusions to this idea however it is very difficult to find any credible geometry which shows how it actually works.